 Studies have shown that levodopa toxicity can damage neuronal cells.
 The formation of free radicals once the body oxidizes levodopa can induce apoptosis.
 Also, dopamine, norepinephrine, and epinephrine levels can rise in the blood when levodopa is decarboxylated in the periphery.
 The rise in catecholamines activate alpha and beta-adrenergic receptors and result in toxic effects.
 In pregnant women, levodopa does cross the placenta and can potentially be metabolized by the fetus.
 Unfortunately, there is insufficient information to make an appropriate decision regarding the use of levodopa in pregnant women.
 The drug is excreted in breast milk, and thus, caution is advised when administering the drug to women who are nursing.
 To treat toxicity, supportive measures should be taken such as gastric lavage, maintenance of airways, and administration of intravenous (IV) fluids.

-While the initial treatment of a patient with Parkinson disease is by a neurologist, the outpatient monitoring and continued care is by the primary care provider and nurse practitioner.
+While the initial treatment of a patient with Parkinson disease is by a neurologist, the outpatient monitoring and continued care is by the primary care provider and nurse practitioner; these and other caregivers need to function as an interprofessional team with levodopa therapy.
 When patients are started on L-dopa, Frequent monitoring of BUN, creatinine levels, and hepatic function is necessary.
 In addition, the patient must be referred to the ophthalmologist for glaucoma screening.
 Patients on L dopa may develop mood changes and should be closely followed by a mental health nurse.

 It is important for the primary care provider to know the symptoms of PD because L-dopa usually works for a short period and patients may have to be started on other medications.
+This is where ongoing monitoring by nursing can inform the clinician promptly of status changes, so additional interventions can commence.
+Also, the pharmacist should verify interactions and dosing, and consult with the clinician as more agents may be needed.
 In addition, patients with Parkinson disease may develop a variety of autonomic symptoms and may need to be referred to the gastroenterologist and urologist.
-Overall, there is no cure for Parkinson disease and eventually, most patients succumb to the disorder.
+Overall, there is no cure for Parkinson disease and eventually, most patients succumb to the disorder, but interprofessional teamwork can optimize the outcome within these limitations.
+[Level 5]

 |||Corvol JC,Mariani LL, [Therapeutic and pharmacologic perspectives in Parkinson's disease].
 La Revue du praticien.
 2018 May; [PubMed PMID: 30869416]|